lendamico/ld-hylia/src/posts/2019-02-12-sunny-day-real-estate-120-minutes.md

 And the interplay between Dan Hoerner and Jeremey Enigk's guitars and voice is often too much to bear for me.

-I *worshiped* this band.
-I loved them so much.
+I *worshiped* Sunny Day Real Estate.
+I loved this band so much.
 So, so much.